-9. How is real property situated in the

-jurisdiction taxed, in particular where it is owned by an individual who has no connection with the jurisdiction other than ownership of property there?
+9. How is real property situated in the jurisdiction taxed, in particular where it is owned by an individual who has no connection with the jurisdiction other than ownership of property there?

 Stamp duty is payable in connection with the acquisition and disposal of interests in real estate and land or shares in companies which own (directly or indirectly) real estate and land in the BVI.
-Stamp duty is currently assessed at 4 per cent for belongers or 12 per cent for non-belongers on either the purchase consideration or the market value of the property, whichever is higher.
+Stamp duty on freehold property is currently assessed at 4 per cent for belongers or 12 per cent for non-belongers on either the purchase consideration or the market value of the property, whichever is higher.
+This applies whether the property is held directly or via a corporate vehicle.
+There is also a recently introduced exemption for first time buyers with belonger status.

-The concept of belonging has a complicated meaning under BVI law but, broadly, refers to people of BVI ancestry, or those who have been granted belongership through marriage or long residence.
+The concept of belonging has a complicated meaning under BVI law but, broadly, refers to people of BVI ancestry, or those who have been granted "belongership" through marriage or long residence.
 It is not synonymous with citizenship and a person can be a belonger without being a citizen and vice versa.